ocmod-space/ocmod-equal-sign/README.md

 # Equal Sign

 ## Description
-**Equal Sign** is an  extension that allows to use the equals prefix in product option prices.
+**Equal Sign** is an OpenCart extension that allows use the equal sign as a prefix for product options.
 Compatible with OpenCart 2.x-3.x.
  [Read more...](./module/README.md)